avaneev/biteopt/README.md

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
+Running 10-20 times is a minimal requirement.
 The optimizePlateau() function can be used to optimize functions that have a complex landscape.
 This function works within the bounds of allocated iteration limit, and performs re-initializations when the optimization process reaches the plateau.

 Most hard constraints can be introduced by applying huge penalties to the objective function.
 Even binary penalties like "if(x>1)cost+=10000" should work acceptably in most cases.

+Optimization of more complex functions may benefit from increasing of the ValuesPerParam template parameter value to 2, 3 or 4, but this obviously increases the overhead (increase of overhead does not necessarily increase the number of objective function evaluations).
+This is an experimental feature.

 Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of